 - Unlocked smartphone: Despite my warnings about phone snatching, I still think that’s no reason to leave your phone at home.
 I loved having a SIM card in Vietnam – they are insanely cheap (I paid about $5 USD for a month of basically unlimited data, 4 gigs of data per day!) and allow you to look things up on the road, hire a cheap taxi via Grab, order delivery, etc.

 - Kindle Paperwhite: Books are heavy and often hard to find exactly what you want on the road.
 I love the Kindle Paperwhite because the screen is glare-free, making it easy to read at the beach or in direct sunlight.

-- Travel camera: I use a Sony A6000 because it’s lightweight for a professional caliber camera, inexpensive, and a HUGE step up from a smartphone.
+- Travel camera: I use a Sony A6000 because it’s lightweight for a blogger quality camera, inexpensive, and a HUGE step up from a smartphone.
 You may want to replace this or add a GoPro if you are doing adventurous activities on your trip.